cnabio/cnab-spec/500-CNAB-dependencies.md

 ### sequence

-The `sequence` array defines the criteria for the sequencing bundles in a pre-defined order.
+The `sequence` array defines the criteria for sequencing bundles in a pre-defined order.
 The sequence for each occurrence is a way for the bundle to reference the order of a dependency.

 ### requires